imkarin/bloktech/README.md

 # Blok Tech: dating app feature
 Welcome to my dating app repo!
-This repository consists of a static site (files in the [/docs folder](https://github.com/KarinMeijvogel/bloktech/tree/master/docs)), [training excercises](https://github.com/KarinMeijvogel/bloktech/tree/master/homework_excercises/frontend) for the class front-end, and the files for the actual feature.
+This repository consists of a [static site](https://karinmeijvogel.github.io/bloktech/) (files in the [/docs folder](https://github.com/KarinMeijvogel/bloktech/tree/master/docs)), several [training excercises](https://github.com/KarinMeijvogel/bloktech/tree/master/homework_excercises/frontend) for the class front-end, and the files for the actual feature.
 To read about the progress and research for this project, check out the [Wiki](https://github.com/KarinMeijvogel/bloktech/wiki).

 ## Table of contents